mutant-city/infrastructure/README.md

   3. ./cloudformation/parameters.json file

 - configure your variables in the defaults files of the ansible roles
-  - note: use ansible-vault of some other way to secure private information
+  - note: be sure to use ansible-vault or some other way to secure private information!

 ## Run